 The basic principle of the traditional method of making an espresso, ristretto, and lungo is that the time of extraction and dosage remains unchanged.
 The grind size regulates the quantity of water that flows through the grounds within the set brew time.

-For example, for a single ristretto, dial in 7 grams of coffee and grind to a finer than espresso size so that the extraction takes 20-30 seconds to yield a half-ounce of coffee.
+For example, for a single ristretto shot, dial in 7 grams of coffee and grind to a finer than espresso size so that the extraction takes 20-30 seconds to yield a half-ounce cup of coffee.

-For a single lungo, dial in 7 grams of coffee and grind coarser so that the coffee puck allows more water to flow through in the normal brewing time of 20-30 seconds to yield 1.5 ounces of coffee.
+For a single shot of lungo, dial in 7 grams of coffee beans and grind coarser so that the coffee puck allows more water to flow through in the normal brewing time of 20-30 seconds to yield 1.5 ounces of coffee.
 The same practice applies to the double and triple shots.

 - No need to recalibrate the coffee maker as adjustments only apply to the grinder

-- Can be laborious in a busy setting where you have to constantly change the grinder settings for the appropriate grind size
+- Can be laborious in a busy setting where you have to constantly change the grinder settings for different types of espresso-style shots